This originally started as a quest to re-create the no bake cookies of my generation for a good friend.

 I feel good about giving these to my kiddos for an afternoon boost, and coupled with the fresh organic strawberries coming in from California right now…heaven!!

 See what you think, my friend thinks they’re ‘jammin!’
 (I have had a few giggles with that word!).

-Healthy ingredients to add in to these chocolate oatmeal cookies:
+Healthy ingredients to add in to these vegan no bake cookies:

 I like to throw healthy and nutritious ingredients to recipes whenever I can.
 Here are a couple things you could pulse into the mixture!